ludicast/ice/README.markdown

 would provide a cube with access to the title, author_id and genre properties of the underlying ActiveRecord.

-These cubes also have belongs_to and has_many associations, so you can write things like:
+These cubes also have simple belongs_to and has_many associations, so you can write things like:

     class ArticleCube < Ice::BaseCube
       has_many :comments, :tags
       belongs_to :author, :section
     end

-This brings in association helper functions such as comment_ids, num_comments, has_comments, comments, author_id, and author.
+This generates association helper functions such as comment_ids, num_comments, has_comments, comments, author_id, and author.

-Note that all revealed functions and associations are also sanitized via to_ice.
+Note that the results of all associations and revealed functions are also sanitized via to_ice.

 ## Note on Patches/Pull Requests